phpzone/docker/README.md

 understand what is running.
 It is not only about the knowledge but also experienced developers can find an advantage in keeping ready-made commands.

-**This tool is only a configurator and executor of Docker commands, so to make it working you must have installed [Docker] and [Docker Compose] your own.**
+**This tool is only a configurator and executor of Docker commands, it means applications [Docker] and [Docker Compose] are not included.**

 ## Basic Usage